elastic/kibana/rfcs/text/0013_background_sessions.md

 #### Loading an errored \ expired \ canceled session

-When trying to restore a Background Session, if any of the requests hashes don't match the ones saved, or if any of the saved async search IDs are expired, a meaningful error code will be returned by the server.
+When trying to restore a Background Session, if any of the requests hashes don't match the ones saved, or if any of the saved async search IDs are expired, a meaningful error code will be returned by the server **by those requests**.
 It is each application's responsibility to handle these errors appropriately.

+In such a scenario, the session will be partially restored.

 #### Extending Expiration